-Active travel is an issue that has gained more importance since the declaration of a Climate Emergency and the advent of the COVID pandemic.
-Cars offer us all sorts of freedoms and

-Cars are often used for short journeys.
+- 1. Active travel is an issue that has gained more importance since the declaration of a Climate Emergency and the advent of the COVID pandemic.
+Cars offer us all sorts of freedoms and this is to be welcomed.
+At the same time, it is important to recognise that there is a price to pay in terms of the damage they cause.
+Cars are a significant source of greenhouse gas emissions.
+The IPCC report of 2018 stresses the urgent need to reduce greenhouse gas emissions from vehicles in order to prevent potentially catastrophic climate change1.
+They cause air pollution, adversely affecting the quality of the air we all breathe.
+The building of roads to support cars has an impact on urban sprawl.
+The presence of cars in any community can have an adverse impact on the potential freedoms enjoyed by pedestrians, cyclists and, critically, children. - Cars are often used for short journeys.
 Apart from the environmental problems this causes, there is the attendant issue of people's increasingly sedentary lifestyles.
 In the light of COVID the Government sought to increase physical activity in all sectors of the population.
 Active travel, whether that be on foot, cycling or scooting, is an easy way to incorporate activity into our everyday lives.
-"Putting Health into Place (NHS England)" highlights the importance of promoting active travel in how new developments are designed.
+"Putting Health into Place (NHS England)" highlights the importance of promoting active travel in how new developments are designed2. - 3.
 For active travel to become habitual, it needs both to be made easy and to be seen as normal.
 It is clear that a major barrier to active travel is the perception that cycling is dangerous or that walking to work or school is not straightforward.
 For this reason, it is vital that there are good and safe pedestrian and cycle routes both within our community and between Garforth and neighbouring communities.
 One opportunity afforded us by the pandemic is that there is a chance to capitalise on the increase in walking and cycling seen during lockdown.
 LCC launched a scheme in the Summer of 2020 to encourage people to make suggestions which would improve provision for cyclists and pedestrians.
 Throughout Leeds hundreds of suggestions were made including quite a number in the Garforth area.
-Whilst not all will be followed up, this is a useful start.
+Whilst not all will be followed up, this is a useful start. - 4.
 See https://leedscovidsuggestascheme.commonplace.is/comments.